Fresh (band): History

+Since 2018 Woods has also played in the band Cheerbleederz.

-In February 2019, Fresh announced their second album Withdraw would be released on 7 June, unveiling lead single "Willa" (named after Willa Cather).
+In February 2019, Fresh announced their second album Withdraw would be released on 7 June, unveiling the lead single "Willa" (named after Willa Cather).

 On 9 March 2021, the band released the single "Girl Clout".
 Then on 19 April they announced it was from a new EP that was to be released on 30 April, entitled The Summer I Got Good At Guitar, as well as unveiling a second single - "My Redemption Arc".